 You can clear the Task Manager by simply using combination of keys on your keyboard as well.

-- Press and hold down the CTRL key and press the TAB key to switch between tabs, and go to the Processes tab if you are not in it already.
+hold down the CTRL key and press the TAB key

 This will clear the particular app or process.
 You may repeat the steps for all other processes you want to clear from the processes list of the Task Manager.